Letting go of toxic thoughts

 Clients I work with like Marie – who begin this journaling practice – recognize the power, the power of the pen.
 Marie knows her thoughts and emotions affect her habits…particularly her eating habits.
 Where once she used food to comfort herself, deal with emotions…life, she’s learned to get it out.
 She likes the thought of her head being precious real estate.
 “I don’t want challenging people, thoughts, or feelings taking up headspace.
 I’ve a good life to lead.”

 Starting to write wasn’t easy for Marie, but she learned.
 She might write about her day, what happened, why she felt a certain way and so forth.
 As writing became habit, her thoughts flowed more easily.
-She had life frustrations – a call with her father, her boss, her live-in boyfriend.
+She had life frustrations – a call with her boss, her live-in boyfriend, her father.
 Marie got it out on paper, releasing her angst.

 Letter-writing as a tool